 Accessibility

-We would like to actively encourage visitors with SEND to the Centre of the Cell.
 We want Centre of the Cell to be an accessible, diverse and enjoyable environment for all visitors, where everyone can learn and feel included in science, especially those who have not felt included before.
 We are working to increase our accessibility offer so that all visitors can engage with our content and sessions and walk away having a more positive attitude towards science.

 We appreciate your support, so participation in the consultation process will result in the opportunity to take part in some discounted and free shows!